-- 1. The energy source for muscle contraction is ATP, obtained from a coupled reaction of creatine phosphate with ADP and from aerobic and anaerobic metabolism of glucose. - 2.
+- 18. The energy source for muscle contraction is ATP, obtained from a coupled reaction of creatine phosphate with ADP and from aerobic and anaerobic metabolism of glucose. - 19.
 When ATP is produced by anaerobic pathways, lactic acid accumulates and ionic imbalances disturb the membrane potential.
-To return the muscles to their pre-exercise state, ATP must be produced aerobically and used to regenerate creatine phosphate, glycogen reserves must be restored, and accumulated lactic acid must be metabolized.
-Oxygen used to accomplish this repayment is called excess postexercise oxygen consumption (EPOC).
+To return the muscles to their resting state, ATP must be produced

-P Muscular System; Topic: Muscle Metabolism, pp. 1-7.
+- aerobically and used to regenerate creatine phosphate, glycogen reserves must be restored, and accumulated lactic acid must be metabolized.
+Oxygen used to accomplish this repayment is called excess postexercise oxygen consumption (EPOC). - 20.
+Only about 40% of energy released during ATP hydrolysis powers contractile activity.
+The rest is liberated as heat. - iP Muscular System; Topic: Muscle Metabolism, pp. 1-7.